Geet-George/test-doc-pack/book/content/course/projects/projects.md

 The teaching team will provide feedback on your project proposal.
 This feedback will be given in the form of issues on your Github repository titled something like “Proposal Feedback”.
 You are expected to address these issues and make the necessary changes to your project proposal.

 Further communication about your project should also continue over the Github repository.
-If you have any questions or need help, you can create an issue on your repository and tag the instructor and TAs.
+If you have any questions or need help, you can create an issue on your repository.
+You'll find the instructions on [raising an issue here](../../learning/guide-to-raising-issues.md).
+Follow the template provided there and tag the instructor and TAs.

 ## Proposal Requirements and Deadline